FAQs

 Where is Handspring available?

-Handspring is available in California, Florida, New York, New Jersey, Connecticut, North Carolina, and Pennsylvania.
+Handspring is available in California, Connecticut, Florida, Georgia, North Carolina, New Jersey, New York, Pennsylvania, and Washington.

 When do sessions take place?